With its buttery graham cracker crust and salty finish, this silky dessert makes a palate-pleasing finale to any meal.

-Preheat oven to 225° F. Line a 9” x 13” pan with parchment paper.
+- Preheat oven to 225 degrees.
+Line a 9-by-13 pan with parchment paper.

 Cajun Bacon Caramel Sauce

-In a second cast iron skillet (or heavy bottom skillet), heat the sugar until it melts and becomes a deep amber color, swirling occasionally to ensure even cooking.
-Watch carefully, it burns fast!
+- In a second heavy-bottom skillet, heat sugar until it melts and becomes a deep amber color (approximately 10 minutes), swirling occasionally to ensure even cooking.
+Do not stir.
 Remove from heat.

 - Slowly add cream mixture to caramel.
 It will bubble dramatically at first and then subside.